wgurecky/StarVine/bvcopula/src/readme.md

     import mvtdstpack as mvt

-now use the mvtdst routine to integrate as 2D Student-T distribution:
+Use the mvtdst routine to integrate a 2D Student-T distribution:

     # 2d student t settings
     dim, dof = 2, 10